moveit/moveit.ros.org/install/source/index.markdown

 # Source Installation Instructions

-**Virtual Machines:** There have been many reports of problems with the ROS visualization tool RViz when used in virtual machines.
-We therefore discourage the use of virtual machines with MoveIt! unless you are not interested in visualization support.
+**Virtual Machines:** MoveIt! is available on Linux.
+We recommend developing with MoveIt on a native Ubuntu install.
+If you are unable to run Linux natively on your machine, the next best thing would be to set up a virtual machine using VMware.
+There are known issues with the ROS visualization tool RViz when used with VirtualBox.

 ## Prerequisites